felipecsl/QuickReturn/README.md

 }
 ```

+### Features

 * Supports dynamic adapters.
 That means you can add and remove items from your adapter and it will still work nicely.
-* QuickReturn uses composition over inheritance.
-That means you don't have to subclass QuickReturnAdapter in order to use it.
+* Uses composition over inheritance.
+That means you don't have to subclass ``QuickReturnAdapter`` in order to use it.
 Just pass your own adapter to the constructor and you're done.
-* Supports animated quick return transitions via ``QuickReturnListView.setAnimatedTransition``
+* Animated transitions via ``QuickReturnListView.setAnimatedTransition``
 * Supports bottom (footer) quick return position via ``QuickReturnListView.setPosition(QuickReturnListView.POSITION_BOTTOM).``

 Works with Android 2.3.x and above.